haruyama8940/waypoint_nav/README.md

 - suspend
   This makes your robot suspend mode after moving.
+- start_learning_mode
+  This is switching waypoint_nav to learning
 ## Suspend Mode
 When you want a robot to start or resume navigation, call `rosservice` like below.
 `